alienishi/react/README.md

 - `React.FunctionComponent` is explicit about the return type, while the normal function version is implicit (or else needs additional annotation).

-- It provides typechecking and autocomplete for static properties like `displayName`, `propTypes`, and `defaultProps`.
+- It provides type-checking and autocomplete for static properties like `displayName`, `propTypes`, and `defaultProps`.

   - Note that there are some known issues using `defaultProps` with `React.FunctionComponent`.
 See [this issue for details](https://github.com/typescript-cheatsheets/react/issues/87).
 We maintain a separate `defaultProps` section you can also look up.